 -Dhammapada 394 Buddhist

 When I was four or five years old I was playing outside with kittens on a farm belonging to our Michigan relatives.
 Twilight turned to night and the only light came from the kitchen window.
 One of the kittens scratched me.
-I was so angry I grabbed the kitten and ran into the darkness and threw it into the well.
+I was so angry I grabbed the kitten and ran into the darkness and threw it down the well.

 Fortunately, the well had a cover on it.
 That evening, and for days and years afterward, I thought about how it was possible that I'd almost killed a kitten.
 Even before I went to kindergarten I discovered the evil just beneath the surface of my good little girl self.

 As an adult I learned I am capable of murder.
-Had there been a gun in the house, I would have used it.
+Once, had there been a gun in the house, I would have used it.
 Like throwing the kitten in the well, this event awakened me to a self-reflection on how dehumanized I had become, which led to a painful reclamation of my own life, (getting help and getting healthy made things worse) and a subsequent divorce, which many people ironically thought was a terrible sin.
 I think true evil is being caught between two evils and having to acquiesce to one of them.

 It doesn't take much to awaken the demons inside.
 A wise bunch of folks I know use the acronym HALT to discern the source of emotions getting out of hand.
 Hungry?
 Angry?
 Lonely?
 Tired?
 And usually just a quick check and a good laugh at myself solves the problem before I do any great damage to myself or anyone else.
 Another great phrase to meditate upon is “Holding on to resentment is like drinking poison and waiting for the other person to die.”

 I'm a monster when my blood sugar is off.
 I'm mean when I'm de-hydrated.
 I hallucinate when I'm sleep deprived for too long.
-I'm generally well fed, watered, and rested, living a charmed life in charming Woodstock.
+I'm generally well fed, watered, and rested, living a charmed life in charming California.
 But it doesn't take much for the 'evil intentions' to come out when my chemistry is off.

 I'm not at all shocked when Jesus says, “there is nothing outside a person that by going in can defile, but the things that come out are what defile.
 For it is from within, from the human heart, that evil intentions come: fornication, theft, murder, adultery, avarice, wickedness, deceit, licentiousness, envy, slander, pride, folly.
 All these evil things come from within, and they defile a person."